-- behaved in a way that has harmed a child, or may have harmed a child and/or - possibly committed a criminal offence against or related to a child and/or - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; and/or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- behaved in a way that has harmed a child, or may have harmed a child and/or - possibly committed a criminal offence against or related to a child and/or safeguard children in their care.

+• behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; and/or

+• behaved or may have behaved in a way that indicates they may not be suitable to work with children.